shubham8550/BotMaster-whatsapp-android-botto/README.md

 # BotMaster-whatsapp-android-botto

-> so i never planned to opensource this project so code is messy
+> so when i made this project i never planned to opensource this project so code is messy

 > to use this install app - Enable notification access - disable battery optimisation - thats it